 Antenna Shops

 For those who do not have the time or the means to visit the length and breadth of Japan on their trip, large cities like Tokyo have antenna shops, a sort of shop that seems unique to Japan.
-At an antenna shop, you can find the famous local products of a specific prefecture or city in Japan.
+At an antenna shop, you can find renowned local products of a specific prefecture or city in Japan.
 In Tokyo, the majority of antenna shops are concentrated around the Ginza and Nihonbashi areas.